ibm-cloud-docs/assistant/dialog-support.md

 - Any time a user asks to speak to a person.

   Create an intent that can recognize when a customer asks to speak to someone.
 After defining the intent, you can add a root-level dialog node that conditions on the intent.
-As the dialog node response, add a connect to human agent response type.
-At run time, if a user says he wants to speak to someone, this node is triggered and a transfer is initiated on the user's behalf.
+As the dialog node response, add a *Connect to human agent* response type.
+At run time, if the user asks to speak to someone, this node is triggered and a transfer is initiated on the user's behalf.

 - When the conversation broaches a topic that is sensitive in nature, you can start a transfer.